 PMI Academic Sponsored Research Program Request for Proposals

-PMI invites proposals from scholars both within and outside the field of project management, and/or it’s sub-fields, whose themes and perspectives have direct application to some aspect of the project management body of knowledge or its practice.
-Scholars must be part of an accredited colleges/universities or non-profit research institute.
+We invite proposals from scholars both within and outside the field of project management, and/or its sub-fields, whose themes and perspectives have direct application to some aspect of the project management body of knowledge or its practice.

 While this is an open call for research in the field of project management, special consideration will be given to proposals that address the following topics: